 - 1. Grant of RSUs.
-Pursuant to, and subject to, the terms and conditions set forth herein and in the Plan, the Company hereby grants to the Participant ###NUMBER OF PSUS### RSUs.
+Pursuant to, and subject to, the terms and conditions set forth herein and in the Plan, the Company hereby grants to the Participant ###NUMBER OF RSUS### RSUs.
 Each RSU granted hereunder represents the right to receive one share of the Company's Common Stock on the Settlement Date (as defined herein), upon the terms and subject to the conditions (including the vesting conditions) set forth in this Agreement and the Plan. - 2.
 Grant Date.
 The grant date of the RSUs is ###GRANT DATE### (the "Grant Date"). - 3.
-Vesting of RSUs. - (a) ###VESTING SCHEDULE### - (b) ###VESTING TERMS### - (c) In the event the Participant's Employment terminates prior to a Vesting Date for any reason other than the Participant's (1) Retirement (as defined in Section 3(d)), (2) Qualifying Termination following a Change in Control or (3) death, as provided in Sections 3(d), 3(e) and 3(f) hereof, any unvested RSUs subject to an Eligible RSU Installment will be immediately forfeited as of the date of such termination of Employment.
+Vesting of RSUs. - (a) The RSUs shall vest in full as follows: The RSUs shall vest in two approximately equal installments on June 15 in each of calendar years 2021 and 2022 (each, a "Vesting Date"); provided that the Participant remains continuously employed by the Company through the applicable Vesting Date except as provided in Sections 3(c) and 3(d) hereof: - (b) In the event the Participant's Employment terminates prior to a Vesting Date for any reason other than the Participant's (1) Qualifying Termination following a Change in Control or (2) death, as provided in Sections 3(c) and 3(d) hereof, any unvested RSUs will be immediately forfeited as of the date of such termination of Employment. - (c) In the event the RSUs are assumed in connection with a Change in Control and the Participant's Employment terminates by reason of a Qualifying Termination during the one-year period following a Change in Control, all unvested RSUs will immediately vest on the date of such Qualifying Termination.